YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **ydb_dollartest** provides an initial value for $TEST.
 When ydb_dollartest is set to 0 or 1, the value of $TEST will be set to 0 or 1 respectively.
 If ydb_dollartest is undefined then the value of $TEST will be set to 1.

+.. _ydb-env-translate-env-var:

 ++++++++++++++++++++
 ydb_env_translate
 ++++++++++++++++++++
-**ydb_env_translate (gtm_env_translate)** specifies the path to a shared library to implement the optional YottaDB `environment translation facility <https://docs.yottadb.com/ProgrammersGuide/langfeat.html#optional-yottadb-environment-translation-facility>`_ to aid application portability across platforms by translating strings into global directory references.
+**ydb_env_translate (gtm_env_translate)** specifies the path to a shared library to implement the optional YottaDB `environment translation facility <../ProgrammersGuide/langfeat.html#opt-ydb-env-xltn-fac>`_ to aid application portability across platforms by translating strings into global directory references.

 +++++++++++++++++++++++++++++
 ydb_error_on_jnl_file_lost